Beyond coincidence: using all the data in Hong-Ou-Mandel interferometry: Results

 \subsection{Optimal delay}

 In Fig.~\ref{results_fig1} we compare $\Irel$ for our different protocols as a function of $\delta$.
 All \ac{HOM} protocols with visibilty $\alpha<1$ feature two characteristic peaks that are symmetric about $\delta=0$ with peak positions that differ slightly between the different protocols.
+At small values of $\delta$ there is a dip in $\Irel$, dropping all the way to zero at $\delta=0$.
 Adjusting $\delta_a$ allows us to tune $\delta$ such that it falls into a favourable local environment near the maximal \ac{CFI}, enabling operation close the optimal point.
-The no-HOM protocol is also shown and indicates the background information coming purely from the time bin information of our measurements (for the case of detectors with time resolution). \onecolumngrid
+In practical scenarios such as those in Refs.~\cite{Lyons-2018,Lyons-2018_2,Giovannini-2015}, $\delta_s$ is known to be sufficiently small that we can confidently tune ourselves near this optimal point without requiring significant additional resources.
+We shall likewise make this assumption going forward.
+The no-HOM protocol is also shown and indicates the background information coming purely from the time bin information of our measurements (for the case of detectors with time resolution).
+No-HOM does not suffer the same information dip at low $\delta$ that appears in all HOM protocols.